MORSE and MathStat: Frequently Asked Questions

 Why would I choose MathStat rather than MORSE or straight Mathematics?

 The range of opportunities for graduates with high levels of skill in statistical methods continues to be enormous (for example, in medical and other scientific research, pharmaceutical and biotech industries, information technology companies, government, education, etc. — as well as the actuarial, banking and finance sectors).
 For students who wish to master probability and statistics but without MORSE's clear emphasis (from the outset) on economics/business/finance, Mathematics and Statistics is the ideal course.
-Few if any other universities in the UK, indeed in the world, offer such a deep and varied undergraduate degree course specializing in these most highly sought-after areas of mathematical science.
+Few if any other universities in the UK, indeed in the world, offer such a deep and varied undergraduate degree course specialising in these most highly sought-after areas of mathematical science.
 As well as having very strong employment prospects, MathStat and MMathStat graduates — like their MORSE and MMORSE counterparts — are also in great demand in the world's top graduate schools.

 There is no reason to apply for more than one course.
 Admission criteria are similar for all our courses, and it is possible to change your registration at any time up to arrival at Warwick.
 You can only get an offer for one of our courses.
 You do not increase your chances for getting an offer by applying for several courses.
 (Because we have a cap on the total number of offers, not on the numbers for the individual degrees.)